 Swope has been a part of the four winningest seasons in Maryland history as a player or staff member (2015, 2014, 2017, 2002).
 Swope has played a key role in Maryland’s rise to national prominence, as the Terps captured 180 wins and advanced to three NCAA Tournaments during his time on staff.

 During Swope’s stint in College Park, Maryland has boasted seven All-Americans, two academic All-Americans and 28 Major League Baseball draft picks.
 The Terrapins advanced to their only two Super Regionals in school history (2014, 2015) and advanced to two conference tournament championship games.

 Volunteer Assistant Coach

 After a standout playing career in College Park, Anthony Papio is in his first year as Maryland’s volunteer assistant coach after assuming the role in July of 2017.
 Papio spent one season as a student assistant coach during the 2017 season after a five-year college playing career.

 In his first year as a coach, Papio helped the Terrapins win 38 games, the third-most in school history, and advance to the Winston-Salem Regional.
 Maryland’s three winningest seasons in program history have included Papio as either a player or coach (2014, 2015, 2017).
 He has been involved in 212 wins over six years in College Park, the best six-year stretch in school history.

 Papio served as Maryland’s first base coach and was the main running game coach.
 His work with Maryland’s baserunners saw the Terps jump from 28 steals in 2016 to 101 in 2017.
 Five Terrapins notched double digit steals.

 Director of Baseball Operations

-Matt Swope is in his fifth season as Director of Baseball Operations with Maryland.
-Swope was named to the post in August of 2012.
+Meghan Kane is in her first season as Maryland’s Director of Baseball Operations after being named to the position by head coach Rob Vaughn in January of 2018.